 There are two exams for the course.
 Exams are designed to be open book and notes, so you do not need to be in a proctored testing site to take any of the exams.
 Students can take the exams from any computer with a good internet connection and they will have two-hours to complete multiple choice, true/false questions, and a selection of essays based on your Lesson objectives presented in each module.
 Please arrange your schedule to take the exam any time before the due date (see Course Schedule).
-Exam answers will not be released until everyone in the course has taken the exam.
+Exam answers will not be released until everyone in the course has taken the exam, ideally within one week following the exam deadline.